-On November 9, 2023, we completed our acquisition of P3, a privately-owned custom turbomachinery engineering, product development, and manufacturing business located in Jupiter, Florida that serves the space, new energy, defense, and medical industries.
+On November 9, 2023, we completed our acquisition of P3, a privately-owned custom turbomachinery engineering, product development, and manufacturing business located in Jupiter, FL that serves the Space, New Energy, Defense, and Medical industries.
 We believe this acquisition advances our growth strategy, further diversifies our market and product offerings, and broadens our turbomachinery solutions.
-P3 will be managed through BN and is highly complementary to BN's technology and enhances its turbomachinery solutions.
+P3 is managed through BN and is highly complementary to BN's technology and enhances its turbomachinery solutions.

-The purchase price for P3 was \$11,238 and was comprised of 125 shares of our common stock, representing a value of \$1,930, and cash consideration of \$7,098, subject to certain potential adjustments, including a customary working capital adjustment.
+The purchase price for P3 was \$11,238 and was comprised of 125 shares of our common stock, representing a value of \$1,930, and cash consideration of \$7,268, subject to certain potential adjustments, including a customary working capital adjustment.
 The cash consideration was funded through borrowings on our line of credit.
 The purchase agreement included a contingent earn-out dependent upon certain financial measures of P3 post-acquisition, in which the sellers are eligible to receive up to \$3,000 in additional cash consideration.
-See Note 2 to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report on Form 10-K.
+See Note 2 to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report on Form 10-K for additional information.